 Survival pits you and four other players against Locust bots where you have to prevent the destruction of sealed emergence holes and generators within a 10 round period using one of four preset classes.
 I did not find Survival to be as much fun as Horde, but it gets significantly more challenging faster and arguably requires more teamwork than Horde.
 If you have nothing but Soldier classes and no Engineers to repair defenses, Medics to heal you or Scouts taking higher ground with their Markza, you will undoubtedly fail.
 Horde this is not, but if you enjoy defensive strategy modes in games, Survival will still whet your appetite.

-Next up, Overrun blends Survival and Gears 3’s Beast mode, but you will play as either the COGs or Locusts.
+Overrun blends Survival and Gears 3’s Beast mode, but you will play as either the COGs or Locusts.
 COGs will have to defend their positions against the Locusts and there are not as near as many enemies to for the COG to fend off compared to Survival.
-I actually found this to be more fun than Beast because the A.I.
-COGs from Beast were not the sharpest tools in the shed and it was a cinch to win.
+I actually found this to be more fun than Beast because the A.I. soldiers from Beast were not the sharpest tools in the shed, and it was a cinch to win.
 It is miles more fun and challenging fighting other human players.

 Active Reloads have been removed from multiplayer to prevent cheap kills, which I applaud.
 The number of times people in a match would shoot off rounds so they could get an active reload and kill me with active shots induced a double dosage of rage-quit from time to time.
-In fact, it is part of the reason I stopped playing Gears 3’s multiplayer.
+It’s actually one of the reasons I stopped playing Gears 3’s multiplayer.

 Experimentation, which is exactly what Judgment’s multiplayer feels like, does not come without questionable errors.

-For whatever reason, COGs now fight against each other instead of, I don’t know, the Locusts?
-While it does not immensely bother me, how Epic and People Can Fly came to this decision is beyond me, especially since it is a tradition of the franchise and a sensible one at that.
+For whatever reason, humans now fight against each other instead of, I don’t know, the Locusts?
+While it does not immensely bother me, how Epic and People Can Fly came to this decision is beyond me, especially since it is a tradition of the franchise, and a sensible one at that.

 Because players can now hold rifles and Boom Shields simultaneously, there are definitely some balancing issues.
 Sure, players reload slower and are slightly more exposed when using a rifle, but it still significantly overpowers the one holding the shield.